jacurtis813/file-server-project/README.md

 - Complete

 5. **Create a bootable media USB Drive**
-<p>With the USB still connected to the device, we will open the Rufus Tool.
-Once the tool loads we will setup our configuration fields to create the bootable drive.</p>
+With the USB still connected to the device, we will open the Rufus Tool.
+Once the tool loads we will setup our configuration fields to create the bootable drive.
 - Device Field - Select the USB Drive connected to the device. **(CONFIRM CORRECT SELECTION)**
 - Boot Selection Field - Select **Disk or USB**
 - Select Dropdown Field - Select to open the file-browser, then select the Xubunut.